umairzahmed/tegcer/README.md

 # TEGCER: Targeted Example Generation for Compilation ERrors
-TEGCER is an automated example based feedback generation tool for novice programmers.
+TEGCER is an automated feedback generation tool for novice programmers, in the form of examples.
 TEGCER uses supervised classification to match compilation errors in new code submissions with relevant pre-existing errors, submitted by other students before.

-The dense neural network used to perform this classification task is trained on 15000+ error-repair code examples.
+The dense neural network used to perform this classification task is trained on 15,000+ error-repair code examples.
 The proposed model yields a test set classification Pred@3 accuracy of 97.7% across 212 error category labels.
 Using this model as its base, TEGCER presents students with the closest relevant examples of solutions for their specific error on demand.

 A large scale (N > 230) usability study shows that students who use TEGCER are able to resolve errors more than 25% faster on average than students being assisted by human tutors.